kkempfer/easylammps/README.md

     make
     make install

-Finally, we need to add the library path which contains the installed `liblammps.so` to LD_LIBRARY_PATH, but only when our virtual Python environment `<env-name>` is active.
+Finally, we need to add the library path which contains the installed `liblammps.so` to LD_LIBRARY_PATH, but only when our virtual Python environment `lammps` is active.
 Anaconda provides a way to [manage environment variables](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).
 On Linux, the procedure is described below.

 Enter to the conda environment directory and create these subdirectories and files: